About The District

 - The marketing and promotion of International Drive as Orlando's Most Dynamic Destination!

-- Public Relations - ongoing local and national communications campaigns.
+- Social media - ongoing local and national social media campaigns.

 - Maintain ongoing communication with current and future developers

 - Coordinate and provide recommendations to private and local/state